Law School Exam Myth: Art and Science

 Becoming a better writer takes determination.
 You need to first diagnose where you are and then work on developing those lower level skills.
 Once you’ve mastered those skills, then you start working on higher skills, and higher skills.
 The key is to keep practicing until you improve.
 (Check out these apps to work on your writing skills.)

 The biggest mistake I see students making is that they begin to practice writing essay exams without breaking it down first.
-All that accomplishes is more poorly written essays.
+All that accomplishes is a poorly written law school exam.
 (After working on these individual skills, see my exam bank to practice them here.)

 Once you realize that you don’t have to have been born a skilled writer, and have implemented your new skills on the final exam, check out my mini series on steps to take after completing the final exam.